 There is a difference between breaking up and ending the relationship.
 If you identify that you still love your partner, but the long-distance isn’t working for you, consider moving in together.

 If your romantic feelings have faded, you can remain friends provided you have trust and understanding.
-And in the case where you don’t want anything to do with your partner, then the solution would be to break up and move on.
+And in the case, where you don’t want anything to do with your partner, the solution would be to break up and move on.

 While reasons are relatively simple to understand, feelings can be more confusing.
 For example, you might feel that ending your long-distance relationship is the right thing to do.
 At the same time, you may feel sad and nervous.